dra2020/dra-analytics/README.md

 These libraries are normally included like this:

-    import { Compactness, Graph, Minority, Partisan, Splitting } from '@dra2020/dra-analytics';
+    import { Compactness, Equal, Graph, Minority, Partisan, Splitting } from '@dra2020/dra-analytics';

 Then the various functions of the different sets are available under their appropriate symbol.

-These are the libraries:
+These are the main libraries:

 - [Compactness](./docs/compactness.md): [TODO: Describe compactness library].
 - [Equal](./docs/equal.md): [TODO: Describe equal population library].